What is RevPAR?

 The RevPAR Index measures the performance of your RevPAR relative to a grouping of other hotels, such as a competitive set, market, or sub-market.
 It’s important to understand that RevPAR and RevPAR Index are not the same thing.

-The RevPAR Index, or revenue generating index (RGI) should be 100.
-This indicates your hotel is getting the expected, or fair, market share amongst the particular group of hotels.
 Naturally an RGI of greater than 100 represents more than the expected market share, and less than 100 represents you are not getting as much of the share as you should.

 How to calculate the RevPAR Index

-To calculate the index you need to divide your RevPAR with the aggregated group of hotels’ RevPAR and multiply it by 100.
+To calculate the index, you need to divide your RevPAR with the aggregated group of hotels’ RevPAR and multiply it by 100.

 So, if your hotel’s RevPAR is $70 and the group’s is $50 your RevPAR index will be 140.
 This means you’ll be easily getting more than your expected market share.